meetbrij/react-drag-drop-hooks/README.md

  - long press to activate drag and drop
  - scroll page while dragging items beyond viewport

- #### This is my row attempt to come up with a sample.
-If you find a better way please go ahead and contribute by creating a pull-request and fix any issues that you find.
+ #### This is my naive attempt to come up with a sample.
+If you find a better way to code the above then please go ahead and contribute by creating a pull-request and fix any issues that you find.